unode/firefox_decrypt/README.md

 ##### Darwin/MacOS

-If you get the error described in [#14](https://github.com/unode/firefox_decrypt/issues/14) when loading `libnss3` consider installing `nss` using brew or other package manager.
+If you get the error described in [#14](https://github.com/unode/firefox_decrypt/issues/14) when loading `libnss3` consider installing `nss` using brew or other package managers.

 #### Testing

-If you wish to run the testsuite locally chdir into `tests/` and run `./run_all`
+If you wish to run the test suite locally chdir into `tests/` and run `./run_all`

 If any test fails on your system please ensure `libnss` is installed.

 If afterwards tests still fail, re-run with `./run_all -v` and file a bug report including this output.
-Please include some information about your system, including linux distribution, and version of libnss/firefox.
+Please include some information about your system, including Linux distribution, and version of libnss/firefox.

 It is much appreciated.